Triple M Melbourne: Recent history

 Triple M announced that Peter Helliar had been chosen to lead a new breakfast show in Melbourne in 2008, joined by Myf Warhurst.
 Pete & Myf began 21 January 2008, with the late Richard Marsland (previously on Get This) joining as anchor from 29 January 2008.

 On 11 July 2008, Triple M celebrated their 28th birthday, playing many of the original EON FM jingles throughout the day, with Lee Simon, Peter Grace, Karl Van Est and Jennifer Keyte reminiscing from 12:00 pm to 2:00 pm.
 During that time, Keyte reprised her role as a news presenter.

-In September 2008, Triple M Melbourne re-located from their St Kilda Road studios, to brand new upgraded studios in South Melbourne.
+In September 2008, Triple M Melbourne re-located from its St Kilda Road studios, to brand new upgraded studios in South Melbourne.
 In early 2009, the building was named the Richard Marsland Studios, in honour of the popular panel operator and on-air presenter who had taken his own life in December 2008.

 At the end of 2008, Wil & Lehmo finished their drive-time show, which was replaced by Roy and HG (Monday and Friday) and local announcers (Tuesday-Thursday).

 On Tuesday 7 July 2009, due to low ratings, the station announced that Peter Helliar and Myf Warhurst's breakfast show had been axed, with the last show aired on Friday 31 July.

 On 7 September 2009, the new breakfast show, The Hot Breakfast with Eddie McGuire, Luke Darcy and Mieke Buchan commenced broadcasting.
 Comedian Mick Molloy eventually replaced Buchan and remained on the show until 2017, when he transitioned to a national drive time show, Kennedy and Molloy with Jane Kennedy, with Wil Anderson taking Molloy's place.

 In May 2021, Southern Cross Austereo announced that the station with sister station Fox FM would re-locate to 101 Moray Street, South Melbourne from mid-2022 after signing a 10-year lease.
 The move was completed in June 2022 with the network taking up approximately 3,000sqm on the second floor of the state-of-the-art commercial building.